tbogdala/sentient_core/README.md

 ## Building from source

-The way the project is currently checked into github, `cuda` is enabled as a feature for the llama.cpp dependency.
+The way the project is currently checked into github, `cuda` is enabled as a feature for the `rust-llama.cpp` dependency.
 If that is not compatible with your needs, you will need to change the `Cargo.toml` file before building, or pass `--no-default-features` on the command line.
 For example, you'll need to enable the `metal` feature instead for hardware accelleration on macos.